the-k-node/Internship/Week 6/readme.md

     * Shut down one of the nodes, optimise the AS cluster such that the data migration is faster
     * Bring back the node,start inserting 1000 records in the AS cluster while the data migration is going on.
     * Observe the ops/sec, read/write latencies and migration speed.
+    * Upgrade AS to version 4.9 without loosing the data.